 A quick reference list of the duties of the executor or personal representative include:

 - Take possession of all estate’s property insofar as practicable.
-Joint tenancy property, life insurance proceeds and retirement plan benefits (unless payable to the estate) are not included in the property under the jurisdiction of the probate court;
+Joint tenancy property, life insurance proceeds, and retirement plan benefits (unless payable to the estate) are not included in the property under the jurisdiction of the probate court;

 - Collect all dividends, interest and other income, and deposit all such items in an interest-earning estate bank account (or accounts) until the estate is closed;

-- Keep a detailed account of all your receipts and disbursements for the estate; List the date, source, and amount of each receipt and the date, nature of payment, and amount of each disbursement;
+- Keep a detailed statement of all your receipts and disbursements for the estate; List the date, source, and amount of each receipt and the date, nature of payment, and amount of each disbursement;

 If you and your spouse agree on all the issues, there is really no reason they would have to file a formal Response to the Petition.
 The reason people file a Response is to protect their interests in the process and let the court know there is a dispute about marital issues.
 When a Response is filed, the party will need to pay a court filing fee (currently $435).
 If the parties know they will be signing a Marital Settlement Agreement or if there are no issues that need to be addressed (short-term marriage with no assets or debts to be divided and no children), then there is simply no reason for a Respondent to file a formal Response with the court.
 However, if there is any question about the parties reaching an agreement, then a Respondent may want to file a Response to protect their interests so that a default cannot be taken against them.